autoplot/documentation/javadoc/org/das2/qds/filters/AddFilterDialog.md

+# org.das2.qds.filters.AddFilterDialog

-# org.das2.qds.filters.AddFilterDialogDialog for picking a new filter to add.
-This uses a tree to sort the filters, based on
+Dialog for picking a new filter to add.
+This uses a tree to sort the filters, based on http://emfisis.physics.uiowa.edu/pub/jy/filters/filters.xml at U. Iowa, and keeps track of opened nodes.

- http://emfisis.physics.uiowa.edu/pub/jy/filters/filters.xml
- at U. Iowa, and keeps track of opened nodes.
-AddFilterDialog( )
+# AddFilterDialog( )
 Creates new form AddFilterDialog

 ***